ionic-zone/ionic.zone/_articles/capacitor/cli.md

 ### `npx cap add [platform]`

-Running `npx cap add ios` and `npx cap add android` will create a `ios` or `android` folder that contain ordinary native platform projects - with some Capacitor goodness added in.
+Running `npx cap add ios` and `npx cap add android` will create an `ios` and `android` folder that contain ordinary native platform projects - with the native Capacitor libraries already installed.

-It also runs `sync` - details see below - to setup the native project.
+It also runs `sync` - details on that [see below](#npx-cap-sync-platform) - to setup the native project.

 ## 3. Develop your app

-Yeah, there is not really a CLI command for that - you have to do that manually 😄
+There is not really a CLI command for that - you still have to do that manually 😄

 But there are 2 commands that might make it easier for you:

 ### `npx cap open [platform]`

-Opens the project in the native IDE for the chosen platform: Xcode for iOS, Android Studio for Android.
+Opens the project in the native IDE for the chosen platform:

+- Xcode for iOS
+- Android Studio for Android.

+You can of course also open in manually, but `open` will use the correct path by default and save you a few seconds.

 ### `npx cap serve`